redhat-nfvpe/onap-lab-experimental/doc/manager.md

 Logs and configuration files have been fetched to the `workspace/results/` directory.
 Some useful ones are from:

-* Hypervisor: `/var/log/libvirt/qemu/tripleo.log`
+* Manager: `/var/log/libvirt/qemu/tripleo.log`

-In the Hypervisor's `hypervisor` user's home directory:
+In the Manager's `manager` user's home directory:

-* `/home/hypervisor/keys/stack@tripleo` and `/home/hypervisor/stack@tripleo.pub`
+* `/home/manager/keys/stack@tripleo` and `/home/manager/stack@tripleo.pub`
-* `/home/hypervisor/libvirt/images/tripleo.qcow2` is our virtual machine drive image
+* `/home/manager/libvirt/images/tripleo.qcow2` is our virtual machine drive image

 We'll wait a few seconds for the `tripleo` virtual machine to start up and then we can connect to
 it:

     ./ssh tripleo

-Note that if you reboot the Hypervisor this virtual machine will also be rebooted.
+Note that if you reboot the Manager this virtual machine will also be rebooted.

 > You might be wondering why our OpenStack infrastructure manager is called "TripleO".
 It's actually named after the pronunciation of "OoO" which is an acronym for "OpenStack on OpenStack".
 Wait, what?